If there is one thing that has been on my bucket list before even knowing what a bucket list was, it’s having a White Christmas.

 I’m sorry Australia.
 I love you, but your Christmases just don’t compare.

-Check out our other travel articles here and plan your next best destination.
+Check out our other travel articles here and plan your next trip or read about other cool spots for a white christmas here.

 Have you ever had a White Christmas?
 Where did you go?
 What was it like?
 Or maybe you are lucky enough to have one every year?